Looking for natural ways to heal after vaginal delivery? You're in the right place!

 Not just for urinary incontinence, kegels increase circulation to the pelvis.
 Increased blood flow and lymphatic (immune system) flow can help promote healing while helping your body fight microbes that could cause infection.
 Performing kegels early in postpartum can also help you maintain muscle tone and reduce the risk of other complications, such as incontinence or organ prolapse.

 Initially, maintaining muscle contraction or even initiating kegels may prove to be difficult, but stick with it.
 The goal is to work up to 8-10 repetitions with a contraction of 5-10 seconds, 2-3 times daily.
 Sometimes the muscles have difficulty performing a balanced and uniform contraction or their may be pain associated with it.
 Seeing a health care provider who can help reduce muscle tension and pain can help you be more effective with these exercises.
 To learn more about these therapies and what they can offer click here and here.

 For some women, time and a little TLC is enough to heal.
 However, there are many women who are left with residual pain, scar tissue or other unpleasant issues in their pelvic floor following vaginal delivery.
-If you are experiencing any unwanted symptoms following the birth of your child, I invite you to contact me to discuss how I may be able to help you restore your body.
+If you are experiencing any unwanted symptoms following the birth of your child, consider working with a physical therapist or a doctor that specializes in pelvic care.

 Looking for more natural support?
 Read my book, Healing Your Body Naturally After Childbirth.